Dance Displays

 dancers in white shirts with tatters, black bowlers, and green faces clash sticks

 Founded by folk legend Dave Jones, Silurian began dancing in 1969 in Ledbury and have kept faithful to the Border dances Dave and others collected from documents & old people in the Welsh border counties.
 Over the years Silurian has performed all over the country and tours abroad, gaining friends, admirers and lifetime bans across the continent.
-They organise the annual Wassail of apple trees at Weston’s Cider in Herefordshire, taking very little credit for the way it has become an international success & raised thousands of pounds for St Michael’s Hospice.
 Their motto for the recent half century anniversary was, ’50 years and still going wrong!’.

 White Hart